Dodge Challenger (2008): 2021 model year

 For the 2021 model year, Dodge added Gold Rush on the T/A, T/A 392, SRT Hellcat, and SRT Hellcat Redeye models.
 R/T Scat Pack Shaker and T/A 392 models gain a wide-body option, while 20-inch wheels and tires are now standard on the GT AWD model.
 The Hellcat model is only available in the ZF 8-speed automatic transmission, as the 6-speed Tremec has been removed as an option for the Hellcat pending revised calibrations by Dodge.
-The Manual transmission will continue to be available for the R/T, and R/T Scat Pack.
+The manual transmission will continue to be available for the R/T, and R/T Scat Pack.

+2022 model year

+For the 2022 model year, Dodge added the Jailbreak package for the SRT Hellcat Redeye Widebody, which allows customers to ignore traditional ordering restrictions and choose any combination of colors and trim finishes.

 2023 model year

 For its final model year, Dodge returned the 6-speed Tremec manual transmission to the Hellcat, making it the standard gearbox.
+The Jailbreak package also became available for all SRT Challenger models.

 SRT Demon 170

 Unveiled on March 20, 2023, the Dodge Challenger SRT Demon 170 produces 1025 hp and 945 lbft, and has the highest launch force of any production car, with G-forces at 2.004 G's.
 With prices starting at $96,666 / £79,000 before the destination tax.
 Dodge plans to build 3,000 units for the US market and 300 for Canada, with orders opening on March 27.
-As of 2023, it is the fastest accelerating production car in the world, with a claimed 0-60 mph of 1.66 seconds.
+As of 2023, it is the fastest accelerating production car in the world, with a claimed 0-60 mph time of 1.66 seconds.
 It covers a quarter mile in 8.91 seconds, receiving a ban from the NHRA for setting a sub-nine second quarter mile without a roll cage or parachute.
 A Pitch-Black painted Demon 170 became the final Challenger ever produced on December 22, 2023.